Gluten is a protein found in some grains, notably wheat,

 small intestine.
 This damage can occur even when you

-do not notice symptoms.
+don't notice symptoms.

 Some foods and food products may contain